 - A heart tracing called an electrocardiogram (ECG) usually confirms the diagnosis.
 This test can also rule out other causes of an erratic or fast heart rate.
 Sometimes a 24-hour ECG is needed if your AF comes and goes and the resting ECG has not showed it.

-- Other tests such as blood tests and an echocardiogram (ultrasound scan of the heart) are often advised.
+- Other tests such as blood tests and an ultrasound scan of the heart (echocardiogram) are often advised.
 These tests look for an underlying cause of AF, such as a heart problem or an overactive thyroid gland.

 - Often an underlying cause is already known about.
-For example, you may already have angina.
+For example, you may already have chest pains (angina).
 You may not need any further tests if AF develops as a complication.

-What are the possible complications of atrial fibrillation?
+What are the possible complications of atrial fibrillation (AF)?

 An increased risk of having a stroke (or other blood clot problem)